prebid/prebid.github.io/prebid-server/endpoints/openrtb2/pbs-endpoint-auction.md

 ### OpenRTB Fields

-Prebid Server accepts all OpenRTB 2.5 fields and passes them in the request to all bid and analytics adapters.
-Some ORTB 2.6 fields are supported.
-Here are the fields with special processing:
+Prebid Server accepts all OpenRTB 2.x fields and passes them in the request to all bid and analytics adapters.
+Some fields are processed by Prebid Server in the following ways:

 {: .table .table-bordered .table-striped }
 | ORTB Field | Version | Notes |